-The Board has delegated the responsibility for identifying and managing risks to the Managing Director and the senior executive team.
-The Board undertakes a review of the Risk Register at least bi-annually and at the time of considering and approving the financial statements.
+The Risk Committee operates under a Risk Committee Charter.
+The responsibility for identifying and managing risks has been delegated to the Managing Director and the senior executive team.
+The Risk Committee undertakes a review of the Risk Register at least bi-annually and at the time of considering and approving the financial statements.

-A Risk Strategy incorporating a Risk Framework and Risk Management Policy has been implemented and is reviewed bi-annually.
+A Risk Strategy incorporating a Risk Framework and Risk Management Policy has been implemented and is reviewed biannually.
 The Board is responsible for supervising the Risk Strategy which together with management's framework and a number of specific policies, enable risk to be assessed and managed.

-The Company's Risk Policy is disclosed on the Company's website.
+The Company's Risk Management Policy is disclosed on the Company's website.